webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 let c = ++a;  // c = 7, a = 7  (pre-increment)
 ```

 WGSL has neither.
-It just has the increment and decrement statements
+It just has the increment and decrement statements.

 ```wgsl
 // WGSL